Wild Indigo Wild Indigo

 We might wonder with them at God’s presence and working in this place where the dead rest, and their place in our spiritual practice of life, death and resurrection.

 We would follow their example in such a ‘long, loving look at the real’ against forces that keep us from seeing in this way.
-We’re captive to the ‘american way of death’ and the burial grounds it fabricates.
+We’re captive to the ‘american way of death’ (as written about by Jessica Mitford) and the burial grounds it fabricates.
 Broad expanses of mown, irrigated turfgrass kept greenish by an embalming fluid of insecticide, herbicide and synthetic nitrogren fertilizer incarnate a kind of undead ecology.
-Concrete boxes keep the thought far away that a children’s rhyme so humorously brings near The worms crawl in, the worms crawl out The worms play pinochle on your snout!
+Concrete boxes keep the thought far away that a children’s rhyme so humorously brings near,

 That undead landscape wants to keep trees out.
 Messy apples attract ‘bees’.
 And leaves fall.
 What would happen if someone visiting a grave were struck by a falling leaf!
 They might be suddenly graced with a moment of contemplation… a grave intrusion.